fiatconnect/specification/fiatconnect-api.md

 the CICO provider.

 The `FiatConnect-Signature` header MUST contain two comma-separated key-value pairs.
 The first is of the form `t=<unix_timestamp>`, and represents the UNIX timestamp that the request was sent.
-The second will be of the form `s=<signature>`, and contain the signature itself.
+The second will be of the form `v1=<signature>`, and contain the signature itself.
 The signature
 MUST be computed from the shared webhook private key and a dot-separated string consisting of the UNIX timestamp joined with the request body.
 This signature verification design is based off of [Persona's webhook documentation](https://docs.withpersona.com/docs/best-practices).